Matatika/matatika-docs/content/api/resources/jobs.md

 # {{page.title}}

-A job is an executing instance of a [pipeline](pipelines) that carries out the [ELT](https://en.wikipedia.org/wiki/Extract,_load,_transform) process for the configured [datasource](datasources).
+A job is an executing instance of a [pipeline](pipelines) that carries out the [ELT](https://en.wikipedia.org/wiki/Extract,_load,_transform) process for the configured [dataplugin](dataplugins).
 Jobs can be run manually or on a defined schedule, to inject data into a workspace either instantly or periodically.
 Only a single job can be run at a time for a given pipeline.
 {: .fs-5 }

 ---